asheroto/winget-install/README.md

 > [!NOTE]
 > **What's New?**
 > - Version 5 Released!
 > - In response to the evolving nature of WinGet methods and dependencies, we have updated the installation approach to use `Repair-WinGetPackageManager`, allowing Microsoft to manage these dependencies directly.
+This will help avoid some of the issues faced when installing WinGet.
 > - Server 2019 will continue through the traditional method.

 ## Table of Contents